mattermost/docs/source/deploy/mobile-troubleshoot.rst

 To check your SSL certificate set up, test it by visiting a site such as `SSL Labs <https://www.ssllabs.com/ssltest/index.html>`__.
 If there’s an error about the missing chain or certificate path, there is likely an intermediate certificate missing that needs to be included.

-Please note that the apps cannot connect to servers with self-signed certificates, consider using `Let's Encrypt </install/config-ssl-http2-nginx.html>`__ instead.
+Please note that the apps cannot connect to servers with self-signed certificates, consider using :doc:`Let's Encrypt </install/config-ssl-http2-nginx>` instead.

 Login with ADFS/Office365 is not working
 ----------------------------------------